Radio (LL Cool J album): Legacy and influence

-The emerging new school scene was initially characterized by drum machine-led minimalism, often tinged with elements of rock, as well as boasts about rapping delivered in an aggressive, self-assertive style.
+The emerging new-school scene was initially characterized by drum machine-led minimalism, often tinged with elements of rock, as well as boasts about rapping delivered in an aggressive, self-assertive style.
 In image as in song, the artists projected a tough, cool, street b-boy attitude.
-These elements contrasted sharply with the 1970s P-Funk and disco-influenced outfits, live bands, synthesizers and party rhymes of acts prevalent in 1984, rendering them old school.
-In contrast to the lengthy, jam-like form predominant throughout early hip hop ("King Tim III", "Rapper's Delight", "The Breaks"), new school artists tended to compose shorter songs that would be more accessible and had potential for radio play, and conceive more cohesive LPs than their old school counterparts; the style typified by LL Cool J's Radio.
-A leading example of the new school sound is the song "I Can't Live Without My Radio", a loud, defiant declaration of public loyalty to his boom box, which The New York Times described as "quintessential rap in its directness, immediacy and assertion of self".
-It was featured in the film Krush Groove (1985), which was based on the rise of Def Jam and new school acts such as Run-D.M.C. and the Fat Boys.
+These elements contrasted sharply with the 1970s P-Funk and disco-influenced outfits, live bands, synthesizers and party rhymes of acts prevalent in 1984, rendering them old-school.
+In contrast to the lengthy, jam-like form predominant throughout old-school hip-hop ("King Tim III (Personality Jock)", "Rapper's Delight", "The Breaks"), new-school artists tended to compose shorter songs that would be more accessible and had potential for radio play, and record more cohesive albums than their old-school counterparts, as typified by Radio.
+A leading example of new-school hip-hop is "I Can't Live Without My Radio", a loud, defiant declaration of public loyalty to his boom box, which The New York Times described as "quintessential rap in its directness, immediacy and assertion of self".
+It was featured in Krush Groove, which was based on the rise of Def Jam and new-school acts such as Run-DMC and the Fat Boys.

-The energy and hardcore delivery and musical style of rapping featured on Radio, as well as other new school recordings by artists such as Run-D.M.C., Schooly D, T La Rock and Steady B, proved to be influential to hip hop acts of the "golden age" such as Boogie Down Productions and Public Enemy.
-The decline of the old school form of hip hop also led to the closing of Sugar Hill Records, one of the labels that helped contribute to early hip-hop and that, coincidentally, rejected LL's demo tape.
-As the album served as an example of an expansion of hip hop music's artistic possibilities, its commercial success and distinct sound soon led to an increase in multi-racial audiences and listeners, adding to the legacy of the album and hip hop as well.
+The energy and hardcore delivery of rapping featured on Radio, as well as other new-school recordings by artists such as Run-DMC, Schoolly D, T La Rock and Steady B, proved to be influential to golden age hip-hop acts such as Boogie Down Productions and Public Enemy.
+The decline of old-school hip-hop also led to the closing of Sugar Hill Records, one of hip-hop's earliest labels and coincidentally rejected LL's demo tape.
+As Radio served as an example of an expansion of hip-hop's artistic possibilities, its commercial success and distinct sound soon led to an increase in multi-racial audiences and listeners, adding to the legacy of it and hip-hop as well.
+The JVC RC-M90 boombox depicted on the front cover can be seen at the Rock and Roll Hall of Fame in Cleveland, OH, USA.